Skip to main content

 Felt Weather

 Sign-in is required: signing in with Apple or Google is required to use Felt.
 Sign-in runs through Firebase Authentication, so the app holds your email, your name, and an account identifier.
 These are used only to sign you in and keep you signed in.
-Felt does not build a profile of you, and your weather and calendar are never stored on our side.
+We do not store your weather forecasts or your device calendar on our servers.
+When you create or join a shared plan, we do store that plan on our servers: the activity, the general area, the day, and your comfort curve, which is what lets everyone in the plan see a shared view.
+Only people in that plan can read it.

-On your device: your weather, your calendar, your current location, and the suggestions Felt makes stay on your device.
+On your device: your weather, your calendar, your current location, and the suggestions Felt makes are read and held on your device, and we do not store them on our servers.
 Widgets, Live Activity, and Apple Watch receive only a redacted day summary needed to display the feature.
-Apple Watch never signs in on its own.
+Apple Watch does not sign in on its own.

 Cross-device sync (Felt Weather 1.4 and later): starting with version 1.4, signing in keeps your saved work in step across your own devices.
 Felt stores one synced record for your account in Google's Cloud Firestore, holding your saved places (labels and map coordinates), route favorites, the route you are drafting, your future plans with their notes and reminder bookkeeping, and app preferences such as units, comfort settings, activity order, and motion settings.
 A security rule restricts that record to your signed-in account, so only you can read or write it.
 Your calendar events, live weather, current location, and location history are never part of the synced record.
 On versions before 1.4, nothing syncs and everything you save stays on the device.